facebookarchive/contest/README.md

 ## Quick Start

-We offer a few Docker files to get started quickly:
+We offer a few Docker files to help setup ConTest.
+The fastest way to have a ConTest instance up and running is to bring up the server and MySQL containers via the docker-compose configuration: just run `docker-compose up --build` from the root of the source tree.

+ConTest and MySQL containers can be also orchestrated separately:

-* [docker/mysql](docker/mysql): this will configure and bring up a MySQL instance with a pre-populated ConTest database that you can use with a local instance.
+* [docker/mysql](docker/mysql) will configure and bring up a MySQL instance with a pre-populated ConTest database that you can use with a local instance.
 Just run `docker-compose mysql up` from the root of the source tree.
-* [docker/contest](docker/contest): this lets you run integration tests.
-See `run_tests.sh`
-* we will shortly provide a Dockerfile to run the ConTest server as well.
-In the meantime you can look at the section [Running the sample server](#running-the-sample-server) below.
+* [docker/contest](docker/contest) supports running ConTest as standalone instance as explained at the beginning of this section and also supports integration tests.
+For a full test run please see `run_tests.sh`.

 ## Building ConTest